 Each entrant will receive the following:

-- An unforgettable experience from a grand day on the bike with Levi Leipheimer, his pro buddies, and thousands of your new friends.
+- An unforgettable experience from a grand day on the bike with Levi Leipheimer, other pro riders, and thousands of your new friends

-- A fully timed course with a dirt option for those who like a little dust on the bottom bracket shell
+- A fully timed road course with an adventurous dirt option

 - Partial road closures on the first 25 miles and traffic control afterwards

-- A series of fully staffed and stocked rest stops with amazing food and friendly service
+- A series of fully stocked rest stops with amazing food and friendly service

 - A Levi’s GranFondo commemorative t-shirt